opendocsg/opendoc-supreme-court-judgements/2019_SGHC_117/report.md

 99     Taha’s strenuous efforts to defend himself spoke to the truth of the matter.
 He was well aware that Manoj had co-founded TWG Tea and that statements to the contrary would have been false.
 Taha admitted that if he had said that only he and Maranda were founding partners, that would have been untrue.
 He was thus cognisant that Manoj should be given due attribution in the context of TWG Tea’s founding.

-100    However, on 25 December 2013, Taha gave an interview with AsiaOne titled “Brewing a tea empire from love at first sight”.[\[note: 96\]](#Ftn_96) The article had obscured Manoj’s role in TWG Tea’s founding altogether in favour of Taha’s role.
+100    However, on 25 December 2013, Taha gave an interview with AsiaOne titled “Brewing a tea empire from love at first sight”.[^96] The article had obscured Manoj’s role in TWG Tea’s founding altogether in favour of Taha’s role.
 There were phrases that implied that Taha and Maranda were the only founders, such as “\[b\]efore he founded TWG Tea … \[Taha\] decided to strike out on his own…the couple had packed up their lives and moved here and began working round the clock to start up their business.”
 Manoj was not mentioned at all.
-The only possible reference was “\[w\]ith $10 million in capital from their own \[Taha and Maranda’s\] pockets and a group of investors…” Taha claimed that he did not mention Manoj because he was not asked, but he volunteered Maranda’s name nevertheless.[\[note: 97\]](#Ftn_97)
+The only possible reference was “\[w\]ith $10 million in capital from their own \[Taha and Maranda’s\] pockets and a group of investors…” Taha claimed that he did not mention Manoj because he was not asked, but he volunteered Maranda’s name nevertheless.[^97]

 101    Based on the foregoing, it was clear that by this time, and after Manoj had left TWG Tea, Taha was attempting to place himself and Maranda front and centre in the company’s founding.
 Taha clearly knew that any of his statements that implied that only he and Maranda were the founders and that Manoj was not a founder would have been false.
 He would not have had an honest belief in those statements and at the very least they were made in reckless disregard of their truth.